mitesh-raval/Minivan/README.md

                 statement;

-5) Any lines with http:// or https:// are preserved AS IS.

-6) Any lines with '/' operator in javascript are accurately curated of comments.
+5) Any lines with '/' operator in javascript are accurately curated of comments.

    For e.g.: